fizyk/pyramid_routing/README.rst

 Introduction:
 =============

-pyramid_routing is a convenience package, that helps loading routing defined and lept in separate list.
+pyramid_routing is a convenience package, that helps loading routing defined and kept in separate list.

 Installation:
 =============